GLOBAL MARKETS-Bond yields tumble as Netflix fuels stock market sell-off

 By Herbert Lash and Tommy Wilkes

-NEW YORK/LONDON, Jan 21 (Reuters) - Risk aversion dominated on Friday as stocks slumped in Europe, Wall Street slipped, oil prices fell and bond prices surged with traders scurrying for the relative safety of government debt.
+NEW YORK/LONDON, Jan 21 (Reuters) - Risk aversion dominated markets on Friday as stocks slumped on Wall Street and in Europe, oil prices fell from seven-year highs earlier in the week and bond prices surged with traders scurrying for the relative safety of government debt.

-Investor nerves over how aggressive the Federal Reserve will tighten monetary policy were shaken by poor subscriber growth at Netflix NFLX.O late on Thursday.
-Its share price tumbled nearly 20% and sent U.S. and other markets lower.
+Concerns about how aggressively the Federal Reserve will tighten monetary policy shook investors, as did poor subscriber growth reported late Thursday at Netflix Inc NFLX.O cast a pall over the market and sent its shares plunging 21%.

-With expectations the Fed will raise interest rates up to four times this year and also reduce its balance sheet, fear of a hard landing has dramatically increased, Steven Ricchiuto, U.S. chief economist at Mizuho Securities USA LLC, said.
+With expectations the Fed will raise interest rates up to four times this year and also reduce its balance sheet, fear of a hard landing has risen among investors.

+But a slowing economy in the months ahead will probably give the Fed second thoughts, said Steven Ricchiuto, U.S. chief economist at Mizuho Securities USA LLC.

+"By the time we get to the second rate hike, everything will be rolling over enough that everybody will back off from these calls," he said.
+"The growth numbers will be slowing much more quickly than the Fed anticipated."

 U.S. Treasury and euro zone government bond yields fell as concerns about potential conflict in Ukraine also dented risk appetite and stock market drops increased demand for the debt.

-In Europe, the German, French and Italian indices fell about 2%, with the broad Euro STOXX index .STOXX of 600 leading regional companies falling 1.97%.
-MSCI's all-country world index .MIWD00000PUS fell 0.48%.
+In Europe, the German, French and Italian indices fell almost 2%, with the broad Euro STOXX index .STOXX of 600 leading regional companies closing down 1.84%.
+MSCI's all-country world index .MIWD00000PUS fell 1.37%.

 Markets in Asia were broadly lower, including in China where benchmark mortgage rates were cut on Thursday in the latest move to prop up an economy soured by its property sector.